Illegal or legitimate? Trade between Montreal and Albany, 1716-1755

 The fort presents thematic exhibitions that chronicle the history of New France.

-Venture into the heart of the fort and discover its mysteries: its military role in various conflicts, the activities of its garrison, its relationship with the population of the Chambly seigneury, and its architectural evolution.
+Venture into the heart of the fort: its military role in various conflicts, the activities of its garrison, its relationship with the population of the Chambly seigneury, and its architectural evolution.
 Meet Joseph-Octave Dion, a resident of Chambly who became the great curator of the old fort.